sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 ## Run sourmash gather using ksize 51

 Now let's run `sourmash gather` to find the closest reference genome(s) in the database.
-If you want to read more about what, exactly, sourmash is doing, please see [Lightweight compositional analysis of metagenomes with FracMinHash and minimum metagenome covers](https://www.biorxiv.org/content/10.1101/2022.01.11.475838v2), Irber et al., 2022.
+If you want to read more about what sourmash is doing, please see [Lightweight compositional analysis of metagenomes with FracMinHash and minimum metagenome covers](https://www.biorxiv.org/content/10.1101/2022.01.11.475838v2), Irber et al., 2022.

 Run:
 ```